A nonprofit fundraising plan is a road map designed to help you raise the money you need to achieve your goals.

 2. Define Your Vision

-Any successful fundraising plan will have a vision.
-A vision statement acts as an anchor for your organization but outlines the direction going forward.
+Any successful fundraising plan must be based on the organization’s vision.
+A vision statement acts as an anchor for your organization and outlines the direction going forward.

 There’s only so many hours in a day, and only so many days in a year.
 Being able to articulate your organization’s vision allows you to strategically set priorities rather than attempting to tackle everything all at once.
 It lets your staff and your donors know the direction of where your organization is going and how you’re planning to get there.
 Keeping your vision statement top-of-mind as you’re creating your fundraising plan leaves little room to get sidetracked along the way.